ChadwickCSP/FlowChartsAndBoardGames/README.md

-After completing the flow chart, you will examine the source code for a 5-2-1-1 simulator and identify components which show Sequences, Selection, and Iteration matching those from your completed flow chart.
+After completing the flow chart, you will examine the source code for a 5-2-1-1 simulator and identify components which show Sequences, Selection, and Iteration matching those from the provide flow chart components.
 For more information on Sequence, Selection, and Iteration, see [Appendix B](#appendix-b:-keywords)

 ### 5-2-1-1 Flow Chart